Learn what the basic components of your solar system will be -- and what they do!

 Once your system is installed and ready to be turned on, your utility will replace your old billing meter with a specialized Net Meter.
 This meter measures the power to you push into the grid at high production times (spinning backward), and draw back from the grid during low production times (spinning forward).
 In Washington State, if you produce more electricity than you consume you receive credit on your electricity bill.

-Every solar array we install comes with a monitoring system and software.
+Most projects we install come with a monitoring system and software.
 This provides real time data – allowing us to keep tabs on your solar production via the Internet.
 This makes tracking your production possible for us without ever having to manually poll your inverter, and you will be able to compare your energy production with your consumption.
-See Also: How Solar Power Works.
+See Also: How Solar Cells Work.